heckenmann/docker-swarm-dashboard/README.md

 _Use a stable release in production, not the master-build!
 Don't expose this service to the world!
 The endpoints offer the configuration of your services._

-If you like this projekt, please give a ⭐ on github.
+If you like this project, please give a ⭐ on github.
 Feedback would be nice.

 ----